-Interior and exterior monitoring was in progress with battery-powered sampling pumps and standard 37 mm open-faced cassettes.
-Interscience provided 24-hour turnaround on PCM analytical support and SEM analysis were performed by Electron-Microscope Services Laboratory.
-The practice is to provide personal short-term and TWA samples, area monitoring in each active removal area and also exterior area samples at the HEPA exhaust daily.
+Interior and exterior monitoring was in progress with battery-powered sampling pumps and using both standard 37 mm 0.8 u cellulose ester filters in open-faced cassettes for PCM analysis and 0.4 u nuclepore filters in 37 mm open-face cassettes for SEM analysis.
+The practice is to provide personal and area monitoring in each active removal area daily.
+On the first day of removal in a new phase, SEM samples are taken to assess the fiber size distribution.